 Becoming more aware of how we interact with the people and our surroundings as we travel opens us to a tremendous opportunity in what experiences we take home.

 When we cruise down the street of a busy tourist area it’s easy to lose sight of what sits behind the numerous shops.
-Behind these shops
+Behind these shops are people, a family, and a wealth of culture.
+It can be difficult to see this because the tourism industry funnels us into these areas that effectively put up walls between us and the real culture of the area.

 Sustainable tourism starts by breaking down these barriers and taking a fresh look at what it means to be a tourist.
 For me, sustainable tourism starts when you get behind the wall of trinkets and the person sitting guard.
-Only then are you interacting on a person to person level, two people on one planet genuinely interested in each other’s
+Only then are you interacting on a person to person level, two people on one planet genuinely interested in each other’s story.

 So how does one break through the wall of tourism?
 My favorite way is seeking out sustainable homestays.
 I can’t think of a better way to appreciate, interact, and give back to the community.
 I try my hardest to stay busy helping.
 From simple chores like washing dishes to hauling firewood, there is no better way to get to know the people.